lmcinnes/umap/doc/sparse.rst

 case; while there are only 11,000 samples there are 130,000 features!
 If the data were stored in a standard ``numpy`` array we would be using up 10GB of memory!
 And most of that memory would simply be storing the number zero, over and over again.
-In sparse matrix format it easily fits in memory on most machines.
+In the sparse matrix format it easily fits in memory on most machines.
 This sort of dimensionality of data is very common with text workloads.

-The raw counts are, however, not ideal since common words the "the" and "and" will dominate the counts for most documents, while contributing very little information about the actual content of the document.
+The raw counts are, however, not ideal since common words such as "the" and "and" will dominate the counts for most documents, while contributing very little information about the actual content of the document.
 We can correct for this by using a ``TfidfTransformer`` from sklearn, which